openego/eGo/doc/theoretical_background.rst

         PVA =  \frac{1}{p}- \frac{1}{\left ( p*\left (1 + p \right )^T \right )}

-In order to calcualte the :math:`C_{annuity}` of an given period less then a year and hourly basis by the optimisation the annuity costs are factorized by the hours of the :math:`t_{year}=8760` and the definded calculation period.
+In order to calculate the :math:`C_{annuity}` of a given period less than a year the annuity costs are factorized by the hours of the :math:`t_{year}=8760` and the defined calculation period.

 .. math::
         t_{period} =  t_{\text{end\_snapshot}} - t_{\text{start\_snapshot}} ~[h]